Jake Auchincloss: Tenure

 On January 25, 2023, Auchincloss delivered a one-minute speech on the House floor entirely generated using ChatGPT, making it the first speech in Congress to be written with artificial intelligence programs.
 The speech was about creating a U.S.–Israel research facility centered on artificial intelligence.

-Auchincloss endorsed Pennsylvania Governor Josh Shapiro for role of Kamala Harris' running mate in the 2024 Presidential election outlining his centrist appeal, "Harris needs to win Pennsylvania, signal moderation and reassure Haley voters that she'll stand up to the left.
+Auchincloss endorsed Pennsylvania governor Josh Shapiro for role of Kamala Harris' running mate in the 2024 Presidential election outlining his centrist appeal, "Harris needs to win Pennsylvania, signal moderation and reassure Haley voters that she'll stand up to the left.
 The more the Twitter left piles on [Shapiro], the more helpful he is to Harris."

-On September 17, 2023, Auchincloss told The Boston Globe that he would not be challenging Ed Markey in the Democratic primary for U.S. Senate in Massachusetts, ending long-running speculation that he may join the race.
+On September 17, 2025, Auchincloss told The Boston Globe that he would not be challenging Ed Markey in the Democratic primary for U.S. Senate in Massachusetts, ending long-running speculation that he may join the race.
 He said he would instead be focusing on serving as the inaugural chairman of Majority Democrats, a new group of Democratic elected officials.

 Political positions

-In 2022, Auchincloss criticized the far-left and right as "carnival barkers for socialism or strong-man rule."
-He said that the goal is not to "scold the other side" but to "work on what the two sides agree on."
+In 2022, Auchincloss criticized the far-left and far-right as "carnival barkers for socialism or strong-man rule".
+He said that the goal is not to "scold the other side" but to "work on what the two sides agree on".
 He has held varied political positions over his career, starting as a Republican in local government, then running for Congress as a moderate, and later emphasizing his progressivism in his first term in Congress.
 He returned to his moderate positions after his first term in 2022.

-Auchincloss calls himself an Barack Obama-Charlie Baker Democrat and is a critic of the Democratic Party's progressive wing.
-He is a fan of Jonathan Haidt's moral psychology and believes Democrats lost ground by not being seen as upholding "social order," which he defines as care, fairness, authority, and loyalty.
-He argues that the "cost disease" is a key factor eroding this sense of order and has also targeted social-media companies for delivering "digital dopamine" to children citing Haidt as an influence.
+Auchincloss calls himself a Barack Obama-Charlie Baker Democrat and is a critic of the Democratic Party's progressive wing.
+He is a fan of Jonathan Haidt's moral psychology and believes Democrats lost ground by not being seen as upholding "social order", which he defines as care, fairness, authority, and loyalty.
+He argues that the "cost disease" is a key factor eroding this sense of order and has also targeted social-media companies for delivering "digital dopamine" to children, citing Haidt as an influence.
 He said that open-air encampments should be cleared and criticized Democrats for not being "muscular" enough in addressing homelessness and crime.
-He has argued that the current Democratic Party is too preoccupied with policing ideology, "There used to be this old joke: 'Democrats fall in love and Republicans fall in line, It is exactly the opposite.
+He has argued that the current Democratic Party is too preoccupied with policing ideology, "There used to be this old joke: 'Democrats fall in love and Republicans fall in line', it is exactly the opposite.
 Democrats are much more ideologically straitjacketed these days.
 We cancel each other."
 He said that he misses when "it was cool to be a Democrat."
-Reflecting on the party's pre-COVID image, he recalled Bill Clinton's 1992 saxophone performance on The Arsenio Hall Show, calling it "the coolest freaking thing."
+Reflecting on the party's pre-COVID image, he recalled Bill Clinton's 1992 saxophone performance on The Arsenio Hall Show, calling it "the coolest freaking thing".